-The Actions console lets you customize your Action publishing settings for different languages, locales, and regions.
+The Actions console lets you customize your Action release settings for different languages, locales, and regions.
 These include which regions in which your Action is available, any localized Action descriptions, and customization of TTS voices.

 Language and locale specific directory information